sweetest-framework/sweetest/GUIDELINES.md

 #### Add the `then` function

-Functions starting with `then` should solely do assertions:
+Functions starting with `then` are solely concerned with assertions:

 ```kotlin
 fun thenEmailWasCheckedAtBackend(email: String) {